Some people use the two terms interchangeably, but that can lead to misconceptions because the two aren’t actually the same.

 To boil it down and really simplify it: deferment is delaying the repayment of a loan until after the student borrower graduates.
-While in school, they can focus on their studies and not worry about juggling a job and finances while working hard for their education.
+While in school, they can focus on their studies.
+Students do not worry about juggling a job and finances while working hard for their education.
 Many students (if not most) choose to defer their student loans, and after their post-graduate grace period is up, start making payments once they’ve found a job.

 There are, of course, differences in the logistics from loan to loan.
 Each is different, and so each has different rules or requirements in order for a student to defer.
 Ask your provider about the conditions of your own loan, and the possibility of deferment.
 Students should always seek deferment first before forbearance.